-The Regeneron Board of Directors has formalized oversight for corporate responsibility, including climate-related issues.
+The Regeneron Board of Directors has formalized oversight for corporate responsibility.
 The Board has delegated oversight of Environmental, Social and Governance (ESG)-related matters, including climate change, to the Corporate Governance and Compliance Committee (CGCC).
-The Committee reviews and monitors major plans and strategies to address climate-related risks and opportunities.
+The Committee reviews and monitors major plans and strategies to address climaterelated risks and opportunities.
 The Chief Executive Officer (CEO), who has overall responsibility for business strategy, including ESG matters, is a member of the Board.
-The Board, through the CGCC, and the CEO, provided feedback and approval of our global responsibility goals, including our environmental targets.
+The Board, through the CGCC, as well as the CEO, provided feedback and approval of our global responsibility goals, including our environmental targets.

-Our Responsibility Committee, comprised of cross-functional business leaders, is responsible for overseeing the development and implementation of our global climaterelated targets, metrics and initiatives.
+Our Responsibility Committee, comprised of cross-functional business leaders, is responsible for overseeing the development and implementation of our global climate-related targets, metrics and initiatives.
 With oversight from the Responsibility Committee, Regeneron conducts a materiality assessment1 to identify and prioritize ESG issues, including climate-related risks.
 Through our materiality assessments, we engage senior leaders and external stakeholder groups to prioritize the ESG issues based on their significance to our stakeholders and our business.
-Responsibility Committee members regularly monitor and assess climate-related risks and opportunities, and delegate responsibilities for implementing climate-related risk and opportunity responses to the appropriate operational functions throughout the company.
+Responsibility Committee members regularly monitor and assess climate-related risks and opportunities, and delegate responsibilities for implementing responses to the appropriate operational functions throughout the company.